 What do you think?

 So, what are your thoughts?
 Pontoons are pretty awesome and we think you’ll love them.
-Boardwalk Marina, located on the Coeur d’Alene Resort, offers pontoon boat rentals in all sizes.
+Resort Boat Rentals, located on the Coeur d’Alene Resort, offers pontoon boat rentals in all sizes.
 We also offer several rental options ranging from 2 hours to a full day.

 Interested in renting a pontoon boat on Lake CDA this summer?
 Contact us today and let’s get you set up!